kenwals/shinrin-yoku/README.md

 ### HTML5 validator

-Initially I did get errors ,  x y z  .
+Initially I did typos and invalid synthax , all issues resolved .
 No errors to report now.

 ### Usability Testing

-I shared the project on the peer review channel and also with firends.
-No Usability issues were raised with me.
+I shared the project on the peer review channel and also with frends/family.
+No major usability issues were raised.

 Lighthouse Accessibility validation gave me interesting insights on issues that would impact visually imparied visitors to the sight, as a result i made efforts to improve access for this audience.